Deer Park, Victoria: Flora and fauna

 Kororoit Creek is located on the northern boundary of the suburb.
-This area (particularly in the West) has been home to large healthy populations of native reptiles for thousands of years, including Tiger snake, Eastern Blue-tongued Lizard, Stump-tailed skink and Eastern brown snake.
-Unfortunately due to development these species are now rarely seen in the area.
+This area (particularly in the West) has been home to large healthy populations of native reptiles for thousands of years, including Tiger snake, Eastern blue-tongued lizard, stump-tailed skink and Eastern brown snake.
+Due to development, these species are now rarely seen in the area.

-Due to more recent development of the Cairnlea estate and improved vegetation on the banks of Kororoit Creek, native species of frogs have taken advantage and have taken up residents in the new wetlands and lakes.
-The Common Eastern Froglet and even the now endangered Growling Grass Frog have been seen and heard in the new wetlands and around Kororoit Creek.
+Due to more recent development of the Cairnlea estate and improved vegetation on the banks of Kororoit Creek, native species of frogs now live in the new wetlands and lakes.
+The common eastern froglet and the endangered growling grass frog have been seen and heard in the new wetlands and around Kororoit Creek.